MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

 - **Code Coverage and Multi-Configuration Builds**
   Multi-configuration builds trigger multiple build jobs (based on the *Multipliers* option) from a single build.
-This is mostly used for building combinations of different configurations (e.g., debug, release) and platforms (e.g., x86, x64) in parallel, although it may be used with any combintaion of build variables.
+This is mostly used for building combinations of different configurations (e.g., debug, release) and platforms (e.g., x86, x64) in parallel, although it may be used with any combination of build variables.
 If you use code coverage with multi-config builds, please mind the behavior of the build system as described here:

   - **Visual Studio Test**
-    When you run mutliple VSTest tasks with code coverage enabled, coverage values will be aggregated into a single value, unless you run the tests with different configurations (i.e., debug/release) and/or platforms (i.e., any cpu/x86/x64).
+    When you run multiple VSTest tasks with code coverage enabled, coverage values will be aggregated into a single value, unless you run the tests with different configurations (i.e., debug/release) and/or platforms (i.e., any cpu/x86/x64).
 Running multiple build jobs with the same configuration/platform in a single build will lead to undefined policy results depending on the speed and configuration of your build.